-We offer diagnostic assessments for common neurodevelopmental conditions such as Attention Deficit Hyperactivity Disorder (ADHD) and Autism Spectrum Disorder (ASD).
-These assessments require the use of specialised assessment instruments and questionnaires, as well as discussion with parents and ideally the school.
-As part of this assessment a psychometric assessment may also be recommended.
+We offer diagnostic assessments for common neurodevelopmental conditions such as Attention Deficit Hyperactivity Disorder (ADHD) and Learning Disorders.
+These assessments require the use of specialised questionnaires, as well as discussion with parents and ideally the school.
+As part of this assessment a psychometric assessment is generally recommended.

 Psychometric assessments involve a detailed clinical interview with the parents, and also the administration of standardised tests of various different cognitive (thinking) skills and academic skills.

 Sometimes we would focus mainly on measuring the child’s overall intellectual ability level, whereas on other occasions we would also measure academic skills (reading, writing, and maths) and/or particular cognitive abilities (such as language skills or motor skills).

 The Assessment Process

 Psychometric Testing is generally divided into several individual sessions to avoid fatigue and to get optimal performance from the child.
 It generally consists of an initial session with the parent/s only (~1 hour) to ascertain a comprehensive history and information about the child’s current level of functioning.

 Following this, testing sessions with the child take up to 2 hours for each test battery administered.
 This will almost always include the administration of a general intellectual ability test battery first.
 Additional test batteries will focus on academic abilities, and/or more in-depth assessment of specific cognitive domains.

 A separate feedback session (~50 minutes) is then organised to discuss the child’s results.
 This session often involves the parent(s) alone, but can sometimes include a mature child or adolescent.